How Do You Build Confidence?

 You see, I wasn’t too young to blame the lack of experience and wisdom for everything I had brought to myself.
 I was 29 years old and most people at this age have children, families, career and a mortgage.

-I had quit my successful career as a bank office manager, boarded the plain to a country on the other side of the continent and found a man who was suffering from his own wounds and couldn’t do more than wound me as well.
+I had quit my successful career as a bank office manager, boarded the plane to a country on the other side of the continent and found a man who was suffering from his own wounds and couldn’t do more than wound me as well.
 Two unhappy people could create only a troubled relationship.
 Don’t ever think that a relationship could save you from your misery.
 It could only make things worse.

 What Are The Benefits Of Improved Self-Confidence?